exercism/javascript/concepts/while-loops/about.md

 ## General Syntax

-With a while loop you can execute code repeatably as long as a certain condition is fulfilled.
+With a while loop, you can execute code repeatably as long as a certain condition is fulfilled.

 It is written with the `while` keyword followed by a condition wrapped in round brackets and a code block that contains the _body_ of the loop wrapped in curly brackets.